Australia wants Facebook and Google to pay for news on their sites. Other countries think it’s a good idea too

 “It’s not an issue of copying a system, but having a just ecosystem and doing justice for the media industry which is investing so much in their content,” Alex Saliba, a member of the European Parliament from Malta, said in an interview.

-News publications, who have been battered over the last 25 years by the rise of the Internet, have for years demanded money from Facebook and Google.
+News publications, which have been battered over the last 25 years by the rise of the Internet, have for years demanded money from Facebook and Google.
 The two companies have long pushed back, arguing the traffic they send to news websites is highly valuable.
 Facebook, Google and fellow tech giant Apple have all unveiled products that offer some compensation to news organizations, sometimes in exchange for giving Internet users access to paywalled stories.

 “We deeply value the role of quality journalism in our society,” Google spokeswoman Maggie Shiels said.
 The company drives 24 billion visits to news sites a month and is investing $1 billion in news content partnerships, she added.
 Facebook spokesman Adam Isserlis declined to comment.
 A spokesperson for Apple did not return a request for comment.